gyk4j/blog/_posts/2024-01-06-fixed-github-actions-legacy-apps-net-framework-35.md

 from .NET Framework 3.5 and it would build successfully without warnings or errors.
 Thus, we can be confident that the files are actually working, except newer MSBuild do not accept them.
-In my opinion, it would have been better for MSBuild to report a more accurate error message even if it does not support a solution or project of an earlier version or provide backward compatibility.
+In my opinion, it would have been better for MSBuild to report a more accurate error message even if it does not provide backward compatibility for an older solution or project file in an earlier format.

 # Installing .NET Framework 3 on Windows 2019 GitHub Runner